Health Blog

 The Heart Test You May Need

-Understanding a patient's heart health requires a combination of tools.
-You may have heard of the more common tests like cardiac stress tests and PET scans.
+Understanding a patient’s heart health requires a combination of tools.
+You may have heard of common tests such as cardiac stress tests and PET scans.
 But an additional tool used is the cardiac calcium scan.
-This test provides further information for your physician to make better care decisions, ultimately benefiting your long-term health and well-being.
+This test provides additional information to help your provider make better care decisions, ultimately benefiting your long-term health and well-being.

-The cardiac calcium scans are painless and are done right at our ImageCare locations!
-This examination utilizes a computed tomography machine, more commonly known as CT or CAT scan, to generate multiple cross-sectional images.
-Calcium scoring using cardiac CT is a non-invasive way to view the coronary arteries' walls to see if there is a buildup of calcified plaque.
+Cardiac calcium scans are painless and performed at our ImageCare locations (see specific locations below).
+This examination utilizes a computed tomography machine, more commonly known as a CT or CAT scan, to generate multiple cross-sectional images.
+Calcium scoring using cardiac CT is a non-invasive method for evaluating the coronary artery walls for calcified plaque buildup.

 In other words…

-The coronary arteries are the vessels that supply oxygen-containing blood to the heart muscle—calcified plaque results when there is a buildup of fat and other substances under the inner layer of the artery.
+The coronary arteries are the vessels that supply oxygen-containing blood to the heart muscle.
+Calcified plaque results when there is a buildup of fat and other substances under the inner layer of the artery.
 The coronary arteries typically do not contain calcium.
-The presence of calcium signals the presence of coronary artery disease and is an indicator of heart disease.
-Because calcium is a marker for the disease, the amount of calcium is a helpful tool for your physician, and the results are represented using a cardiac score.
+The presence of calcium in the coronary arteries indicates coronary artery disease and is an indicator of heart disease.
+Because calcium is a marker of the disease, calcium levels are a helpful tool for your provider, and the results are reported as a cardiac score.

-The likelihood of you having heart disease or heart attack correlates with your calcium scoring.
+The likelihood of you having heart disease or a heart attack correlates with your calcium score.
 The lower your score and percentile rank, the less likely it is for you to have a cardiac event.
 The purpose of this scan is to understand your risk of heart attack or disease, taking preventive or corrective measures based on your results.
-For example, if you have any plaque present (greater than 0), your physician may recommend lifestyle changes such as quitting smoking, a better diet, and more exercise.
-The higher your score is, the more treatment your physician may recommend.
+For example, if plaque is present (greater than 0), your provider may recommend lifestyle changes such as quitting smoking, improving your diet, and increasing exercise.
+The higher your score is, the more treatment your provider may recommend.

 Cardiac Calcium Scoring: